Heroin Addiction

 Heroin causes a massive release of histamines, which makes users feel incredibly itchy.
 This can cause them to scratch their skin obsessively, particularly on their face.
 This can lead to sores, which in turn can become infected due to the lifestyle heroin addiction can entail.

-Damage From Injecting
+Damage from Injecting

 Users frequently inject in unsanitary conditions, leading to infections and abscesses.
 Heroin users who frequently re-use the same syringes also put themselves at risk of fatal blood infections such as endocarditis.